open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.2/InteroperableConvEnvSpec.md

 1. Asking an assistant to recommend one or more assistants that can help with a certain task.
 2. Asking an assistant (or human agent) if they are willing and able to support a certain task.

 A _findAssistant_ event will normally be accompanied by a _whisper_ event containing a natural language description of the task to be performed.
-A _candidateAssistant_ event will be returned in response to this event.
+A _proposeAssistant_ event will be returned in response to this event.

 _findAssistant_ events can be sent without an associated _whisper_ event.
 This is not very meaningful for use case 1 but if a discovery agent does receive an _findAssistant_ event with no _whisper_ then recipient assistant could simply return the address of their favorite general purpose assistant.

 For use case 2, a missing _whisper_ event could be interpreted as a request to see whether that assistant is willing and able to recieve requests in general under the assumption that the client already knows the capabilities of the recipient.

+The optional _to_ object can be used to indicate which agent is the intended recipient of the event.
+If absent then all recipients should consider the request directed at them.

-See section 1.20 for more information on _candidateAssistants_ event behaviors.
+See section 1.19 for more information on _proposeAssistant_ event behaviors.

-### 1.20 candidateAssistants Event
+### 1.19 proposeAssistant Event

     {
       "ovon": {